 - Once you get through all of them, take each water chestnut and run them through the dredging process a second time.
 Start on one end and work your way over to make sure you hit them all.
 (Faster, easier way: wrap them all, throw them on the sheet or in the dish, and throw all the topping across the water chestnuts).

-- Bake for approximately 30 minutes, flipping the water chestnuts over half way through.
+- Bake for approximately 30 minutes.
 Cook until the bacon is starting to render but before they are overdone.

 Wow these look so good!
 I’ve only had water chestnuts in stir fry.
 This sounds extremely tasty!